Annotating a file makes it easier to find areas of your code that you intend to improve, complete, or update later.

 The text field check box

-You can then enter any text string in this field, including a regular expression.
-For example, you can enter NOTE, tbd, or re.*check.
+You can then enter any text in this field, including a regular expression.
+For example, you can enter

 Run the report on the files in the current folder, by clicking Rerun This Report.

-The window refreshes and lists all lines in the MATLAB files within the specified folder that contain the strings you selected in step 1.
+The window refreshes and lists all lines in the MATLAB files within the specified folder that contain the text you selected in step 1.
 Matches are not case sensitive.

 If you want to run the report on a folder other than the one currently specified in the report window, change the current folder.
 Then, click Run Report on Current Folder.